 Brands can be similar to yours not only by industry, but also by other factors such as location.
 This is especially relevant for independent businesses; nearby independent businesses (whether it’s in the same county, city or borough for example) may wish to collaborate and build a relationship with your brand on social, potentially encouraging growth for both parties.

 Influencer marketing is a fantastic route to take when managing and growing a community on social media.
 Influencer identification is the first step; your influencers, or their followers, are likely to fit into one of your target audiences.

 Once you find the right ones, influencers can be extremely powerful members of your community.
-If they genuinely believe in your client’s brand, their content will show that, creating conversations and potentially conversions – whether that be sales, landing page views etc. A few things to keep in mind (as noted in one of our previous influencer marketing posts) include:
+If they genuinely believe in your client’s brand, their content will show that, creating conversations and potentially conversions – whether that be sales, landing page views etc. A few things to keep in mind (as noted in one of our previous posts – 6 tips on how to maximise your return from influencer marketing) include:

 - Influencers want creativity – don’t put too many restrictions on them, they thrive on creative opportunities and tend to dislike tight, brand-heavy restrictions.

 - Trust your influencers – they use Instagram every day and are experts in content creation.
 They’re also likely to have lots of experience in brand collaborations, so you should respect their opinions;

 - Keep the ball rolling – good influencers who love your brand will likely want to work with you again.
 While it’s good to extend your reach with different influencers, keeping the collaboration going with ones where you’ve had success previously is potentially even more valuable as they learn more about your brand.

 Once you’ve worked with influencers and built those strong relationships, continue to engage with them – maybe even on content that isn’t directly tied to your brand.
 This will help the relationship to continue, creating more conversations and opportunities.

 4. Take advantage of Instagram’s unique features